DaneTheory/project-templator/README.md

 - Directory structure of files in `templatePath` is by default maintained in `buildPath` but can easily be customized by supplying a `destPath` function
 - Files in `templatePath` without matching template extension are just copied over to `destPath` as they are without template rendering or transformation
-- You cannot have two files with the same file path where one is a template and one isn't.
-The template file will be stripped off its template extension and there will then be a matching `filePath` conflict
+- If you have two files with the same file path where one is a template and one isn't, the template file will be stripped off its template extension and there will then be a matching `filePath` conflict.
+You can either choose to abort and flag the conflict an an error or continue with one of the files taking precedence.

 ## API

 ### projectTemplate(options) -&gt; Promise&lt;Array&lt;String&gt;&gt;

 ### projectTemplates(tmplMap, options)

+## Composability

+This project is designed for easy composition of a templating (or file transformation) solution that suits your needs.

+It can be used with a number of other libraries,  such as:

+- [action-file-gen](https://www.npmjs.com/package/action-file-gen) generates files based on actions, inspired by [plop](https://www.npmjs.com/package/plop)
+- [simple-vfs](https://www.npmjs.com/package/simple-vfs) a simple virtual File System

 ### Custom template engine